 Going to the hospital or seeing a doctor right away after an accident is one of the most important things victims can do.
 In addition to being a vital step for protecting their health, it also creates valuable evidence for their accident claim.
 When victims go without medical treatment for long periods of time after their accidents, or if they fail to get treated at all, the insurance adjusters may deny their claims on the basis that the accident didn’t cause their injuries.

-All insurance providers have requirements that they be notified of accidents shortly after they occur.
+All insurance providers have requirements that they are notified of accidents shortly after they occur.
 Waiting too long to report an accident to the insurance company can result in a denial, especially if the insurance provider feels like it didn’t have enough time to conduct an independent investigation of the crash and your injuries.
 In addition to calling 911 and getting medical treatment, you should always report the accident to the insurance company as soon as possible.

 While many auto accidents are cut and dry in terms of identifying the driver who was at fault, others aren’t as clear.
 In some cases, even the police report isn’t enough to determine who caused the crash, or who was the most at-fault in causing the accident if one or more drivers contributed.
 Experienced law firms know how to investigate crashes and determine with high precision who ultimately caused the crash and the levels of culpability for all involved parties.